ritvik06/imitation-learning/README.md

 Repository to store the conditional imitation learning based AI that runs on carla.
 The trained model is the one used on "CARLA: An Open Urban Driving Simulator" paper.
+I have tried the Nvidia end to end self-driving car model on the simulator

 Requirements
 -------
 tensorflow_gpu 1.1 or more
+keras built on tensorflow backend

 numpy